0riginaln0/0riginaln0/README.md

 Me?
-Just hanging around enjoying low-level and functional programming.
-Writing microwave ovens firmware for a living.
+Just hanging around, enjoying low-level and functional programming.
+Writing firmware for microwave ovens for a living.

 Some interesting stuff I've done so far: